 Jeff Loeb focuses on real estate and business litigation.

 He is also Chair of the firm’s Real Estate and Title Litigation Practice Group.
-He has been admitted pro hac vice in the United States District Court for the Districts of New Jersey and New Hampshire, the United States Bankruptcy Court for the Districts of Connecticut, Delaware, New Hampshire, Ohio and Rhode Island, and state courts in New Jersey, Illinois and Florida.
+He has been admitted pro hac vice in the United States District Court for the Districts of New Jersey, New Hampshire, and Rhode Island, the United States Bankruptcy Court for the Districts of Connecticut, Delaware, New Hampshire, Ohio and Rhode Island, and state courts in Connecticut, New Jersey, Illinois and Florida.
 He has argued appeals in both state and federal courts.

 Awards & Honors